 About Nick’s Picks

 Hi.
 I’m Nick.
 Did I mention I like lacrosse?
-I live in southern California with my mom and dad and sister, Lexie.
+I live in southern California with my mom, dad and sister, Lexie.
 I’ve been called a professional at keeping myself entertained, so I started a charity called Nick’s Picks that gives kids a backpack full of fun things that I used when I was in the hospital.
 The stuffed harp seal is one of my favorites as it symbolizes peace and comfort to me, something I hope for other kids to feel.
 And you always need some flashy soft lacrosse socks when you are hanging around the wards!
 I also love the mini basketball hoop and yo-yo.
 You’d be surprised how good you can get when you have that much time on your hands!

-I’m thirteen years old and was born with Biliary Atresia, a pediatric liver disease.
+I’m sixteen years old and was born with Biliary Atresia, a pediatric liver disease.
 As long as I can remember, my family and I have supported the American Liver Foundation.
 Thanks to all those hours spent in the hospital, sometimes in isolation, I am an expert on things that are fun that pass the test to pass the time.
 I always put a lot of thought in to how to make the best of things, and trust me, it took me years to fine-tune my Nick’s Picks.
-(Bed-to-wall ratio is key in determining the perfect basketball hoop!)
+(Bed-to-wall ratio is key in determining the perfect basketball hoop!!)